-[This year, 2013, Srila Bhaktivedanta Narayana Gosvami Maharaja's Appearance Day is on February 10th (in India).
+[In honor of Srila Bhaktivedanta Narayana Gosvami Maharaja's Appearance Day we are presenting the following excerpts.
 We have heard that by remembering pure devotees on their appearance and disappearance day, they give us special blessings for advancement in Krsna consciousness.
 We therefore give all our energy to glorify them on that day.

 But we do not only want to celebrate the anniversary of Srila Gurudeva's appearance day.
 We want everyday to be his actual appearance day, in the hearts of millions of human beings.
 Srila Gurudeva has told us that a powerful way to place him there is by distributing his books.
 He has said that his books are his greatest legacy.